 Natural teeth are better than dental implants!
-Save your tooth, if you can.
+So save your tooth if you can.

-When a dentist says “your tooth is not fixable”, he/ she means “I can not save your tooth”.
+When a dentist says, "your tooth is not fixable," they mean, "I can not save your tooth."
 Get a second opinion!

 10) Orthodontics is a Cosmetic Procedure